 Department-store chain says most vendors already are complying

 Macy’s Inc., responding to a campaign from health and environmental activists, will check with its furniture suppliers to ensure that they aren’t using toxic flame retardants in their products.

-While Macy’s expects that few manufacturers are still using the substances at issue, the retailer will explicitly instruct suppliers to stop using certain chemicals, Jim Sluzewski, a spokesman, said in an e-mailed statement Tuesday.
+While Macy’s expects that few manufacturers are still using the substances at issue.
+Yet the retailer will explicitly instruct suppliers to stop using certain chemicals.
+That’s from Macy’s Jim Sluzewski.
+He’s a spokesman and said in an e-mailed statement Tuesday.

-“We at Macy’s are firmly committed to protecting the health and safety of our customers, as well as to complying with all laws, including those that pertain to protecting safety,” Sluzewski said.
-“Macy’s has been an industry leader in environmental sustainability, and we are proud of our track record in that regard.”
+“We at Macy’s are firmly committed to protecting the health and safety of our customers.
+For that’s as well as to complying with all laws.
+I mean including those that pertain to protecting safety,” Sluzewski said.
+“Macy’s has been an industry leader in environmental sustainability.
+So we are proud of our track record in that regard.”

 Safer Chemicals, Healthy families is a health and environmental advocacy group.
 For they had been calling on Cincinnati-based Macy’s to commit to eliminating the flame retardants since August.
 That’s from sending the company letters In addition and also starting online petitions.
 Then to organizing e-mail campaigns among supporters.

 Moreover, the campaign was also spurred by a change in California’s safety standard.
 One that took effect on Jan.
 1. For this is eliminating a requirement that furniture was made with certain chemicals to prevent fires.